top of page

 Choosing options is an exciting process, though a little daunting.
 This page provides an overview to our curriculum for the remaining three years of your child’s time with us.

-The Year 9 curriculum is characterised by broader opportunities for pupils to experience new subjects such as Photography, Media Studies and Religious Education as discrete option subjects.
-Meanwhile, all pupils will continue their learning in Humanities to ensure a broad and balanced curriculum is experienced.
+The Year 9 curriculum is characterised by broader opportunities for pupils to experience new subjects such as Photography and Media Studies as discrete subjects.
+Meanwhile, all pupils will continue their learning in Core Computing, PE, Religious Education and at least one other Humanities subject such as History or Geography to ensure a broad and balanced curriculum is experienced.
+They will then express a preference for a further three subjects.
 The school takes a varied approach to the organisation of teaching groups to ensure that the challenges of learning in different disciplines are effectively met.
-In addition to core RE and a language, pupils will have the opportunity to make four choices.
-If a pupil is not taking a language they will have five choices.

-By the end of Year 9, pupils will have a second opportunity to focus their learning as they choose their subjects for examination entry.
-Again, we expect all pupils to continue with a Language and a subject in Humanities because alongside a range of other subject disciplines, qualifications in these disciplines are a sound foundation for post-16 learning.
+By the end of Year 9, pupils will have a second opportunity to focus their learning as they express their preference of subjects for examination entry.
+In addition to the core provision, they will choose three options to take to GCSE.
+We expect most pupils to continue with a Humanity subject because alongside a range of other subject disciplines, qualifications in these disciplines are a sound foundation for post-16 learning.
+Additionally, pupils may wish to continue with a second language course.
 Where pupils have particular interests in music or sport for example, the school provides ample opportunities for them to pursue their interests even if not taken as an examination subject.
-We actively promote these opportunities in our school and are keen to celebrate the achievements of our pupils in their participation of these additional learning opportunities.
+We actively promote pupils exploring extra-curricular opportunities throughout their study at The Westgate School.

-Our overriding aim is to ensure that as many pupils as possible are able to study their chosen subjects.
-However, this is not always possible to achieve due to the availability of colleagues and the need to ensure the viability of group sizes.
+Our overriding aim is to ensure that as many pupils as possible are able to study their preferred subjects in Year 9 and 10.
+However, this is not always possible to achieve due to the availability of colleagues, resources, and the need to ensure the viability of group sizes.
+In the event of a subject being oversubscribed, pupils will be randomly selected using a digital randomiser for first refusal to ensure a fair and transparent approach.

 The Foundation Choices